 What information is included in my accounts?

 A summary of business income and expenses is included in your accounts.
 This is traditionally done by recording income and expenditure by the date you were invoiced or billed.
-The cash method can be used for businesses with an income of £83,000 or less, where you record income or expenses when you physically receive the money or pay the bill.
+The cash method can be used for businesses with turnover of £150 000 or less, where you record income or expenses when you physically receive the money or pay the bill.
 This information can be kept on a spreadsheet or by using accounting software.
 You must keep the supporting documentation to back up each business transaction.